aeshna-cyanea/logseq-meta/pages/cool plugins.md

 - #+BEGIN_NOTE
   lists sorted mostly by perceived usefulness/coolness
   #+END_NOTE
-- organization in general. most of these should really be merged into the main app imo
+- # organization in general
+  most of these should really be merged into the main app imo
 	- navigation
 	  id:: 676185bd-6d4e-423d-8294-3c1ad139ee5b
 		- [logseq-plugin-jump-to-block](https://github.com/freder/logseq-plugin-jump-to-block) search and scroll to a block, unfolding as needed